What is your return policy?

-Why can’t my daughter go en’ pointe with her pre-pointe shoes?
+Why can’t my dancer go en’ pointe with their pre-pointe shoes?

 The construction of the pre-pointe shoe is very much like a pointe shoe except that it does not have a shank (the thick innersole of the pointe shoe that offers the foot its support while en’ pointe) and the box is not quite as hard as the pointe shoe’s box.

 To replace the shank of the shoe, the pre-pointe shoe has layers of cushioning as the innersole, and it offers a unique way of helping the student learn to balance in the pointe shoes while standing flat.